mygittestdata/PolarisStuff/README.md

 # Polaris
-## Contains Polaris Android Game data including All
+## Contains Polaris Android Game info including all

 This repository only contains Privacy policy and Terms of Service which belongs to Polaris game and every user of Polaris Game and Service provided by polaris has to follow.